OfficeDev/outlook-dev-docs/docs/add-ins/index.md

 # Outlook add-ins overview

-Outlook add-ins are integrations built by third parties into Outlook by using the new web technologies-based platform.
+Outlook add-ins are integrations built by third parties into Outlook by using our web-based platform.
 Outlook add-ins have three key aspects:

 - The same add-in and business logic works across desktop (Outlook for Windows and Mac), web (Office 365 and Outlook.com), and mobile.
 - Outlook add-ins consist of a manifest, which describes how the add-in integrates into Outlook (for example, a button or a task pane), and JavaScript/HTML code, which makes up the UI and business logic of the add-in.
-- Outlook add-ins can be acquired from the Office store or side-loaded by end-users or administrators.
+- Outlook add-ins can be acquired from the Office store or [side-loaded](sideload-outlook-add-ins-for-testing.md) by end-users or administrators.

 Outlook add-ins are different from COM or VSTO add-ins, which are older integrations specific to Outlook running on Windows.
 Unlike COM add-ins, Outlook add-ins don't have any code physically installed on the user's device or Outlook client.
 For an Outlook add-in, Outlook reads the manifest and hooks up the specified controls in the UI, and then loads the JavaScript and HTML.
-This all executes in the context of a browser in a sandbox.
+The web components all run in the context of a browser in a sandbox.

-The Outlook items that support mail add-ins include email messages, meeting requests, responses and cancellations, and appointments.
-Each mail add-in defines the context in which it is available, including the types of items and if the user is reading or composing an item.
+The Outlook items that support add-ins include email messages, meeting requests, responses and cancellations, and appointments.
+Each Outlook add-in defines the context in which it is available, including the types of items and if the user is reading or composing an item.

 > [!NOTE]
 > When you build your add-in, if you plan to [publish](https://docs.microsoft.com/office/dev/add-ins/publish/publish?product=outlook) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://docs.microsoft.com/office/dev/store/validation-policies).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://docs.microsoft.com/office/dev/store/validation-policies#4-apps-and-add-ins-behave-predictably) and the [Office Add-in host and availability page](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-in-availability)).